KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_EN.md

 The "poky" repository, which is the Yocto Project's reference build environment, is a hybrid repository that contains several individual pieces (e.g. BitBake, Metadata, documentation, and so forth) built using the combo-layer tool.
 The upstream location used for submitting changes varies by component:

-Core Metadata: Send your patch to the openembedded-core mailing list.
++ ***Core Metadata***: Send your patch to the openembedded-core mailing list.
 For example, a change to anything under the meta or scripts directories should be sent to this mailing list.

-BitBake: For changes to BitBake (i.e. anything under the bitbake directory), send your patch to the bitbake-devel mailing list.
++ ***BitBake***: For changes to BitBake (i.e. anything under the bitbake directory), send your patch to the bitbake-devel mailing list.

-"meta-*" trees: These trees contain Metadata.
++ ***"meta-*" trees***: These trees contain Metadata.
 Use the poky mailing list.

      For changes to other layers hosted in the Yocto Project source repositories (i.e. yoctoproject.org), tools, and the Yocto Project documentation, use the Yocto Project general mailing list.

-Note
+     > Note
-Sometimes a layer's documentation specifies to use a particular mailing list.
+     > Sometimes a layer's documentation specifies to use a particular mailing list.
 If so, use that list.

      For additional recipes that do not fit into the core Metadata, you should determine which layer the recipe should go into and submit the change in the manner recommended by the documentation (e.g. the README file) supplied with the layer.
 If in doubt, please ask on the Yocto general mailing list or on the openembedded-devel mailing list.

      You can also push a change upstream and request a maintainer to pull the change into the component's upstream repository.
 You do this by pushing to a contribution repository that is upstream.
 See the "Git Workflows and the Yocto Project" section in the Yocto Project Overview and Concepts Manual for additional concepts on working in the Yocto Project development environment.

      Two commonly used testing repositories exist for OpenEmbedded-Core:

-"ross/mut" branch: The "mut" (master-under-test) tree exists in the poky-contrib repository in the Yocto Project source repositories.
++ ***"ross/mut" branch***: The "mut" (master-under-test) tree exists in the poky-contrib repository in the Yocto Project source repositories.

-"master-next" branch: This branch is part of the main "poky" repository in the Yocto Project source repositories.
++ ***"master-next" branch***: This branch is part of the main "poky" repository in the Yocto Project source repositories.

 Maintainers use these branches to test submissions prior to merging patches.
 Thus, you can get an idea of the status of a patch based on whether the patch has been merged into one of these branches.

-Note
+> Note
-This system is imperfect and changes can sometimes get lost in the flow.
+> This system is imperfect and changes can sometimes get lost in the flow.
 Asking about the status of a patch or change is reasonable if the change has been idle for a while with no feedback.
 The Yocto Project does have plans to use Patchwork to track the status of patches and also to automatically preview patches.

 The following sections provide procedures for submitting a change.

 #### 3.31.2.1.
-Using Scripts to Push a Change Upstream and Request a Pull¶
+Using Scripts to Push a Change Upstream and Request a Pull
 Follow this procedure to push a change to an upstream "contrib" Git repository:

-Note
+> Note
-You can find general Git information on how to push a change upstream in the Git Community Book.
+> You can find general Git information on how to push a change upstream in the Git Community Book.

-Make Your Changes Locally: Make your changes in your local Git repository.
+1. Make Your Changes Locally: Make your changes in your local Git repository.
 You should make small, controlled, isolated changes.
 Keeping changes small and isolated aids review, makes merging/rebasing easier and keeps the change history clean should anyone need to refer to it in future.

-Stage Your Changes: Stage your changes by using the git add command on each file you changed.
+2. Stage Your Changes: Stage your changes by using the git add command on each file you changed.

-Commit Your Changes: Commit the change by using the git commit command.
+3. Commit Your Changes: Commit the change by using the git commit command.
 Make sure your commit information follows standards by following these accepted conventions:

-Be sure to include a "Signed-off-by:" line in the same style as required by the Linux kernel.
+     + Be sure to include a "Signed-off-by:" line in the same style as required by the Linux kernel.
 Adding this line signifies that you, the submitter, have agreed to the Developer's Certificate of Origin 1.1 as follows:
+          ```
      Developer's Certificate of Origin 1.1

      By making a contribution to this project, I certify that: